Putting Disabled Children In The Picture

 Site Help

-Scope's In The Picture campaign is about encouraging publishers, illustrators and writers to embrace diversity - so that disabled children, who have been virtually invisible until recently, are included alongside others in illustrations and story lines in books for young readers.
+In The Picture aims to encourage publishers, illustrators and writers to embrace diversity - so that disabled children are included alongside others in illustrations and story lines in books for young readers.

 It is not an attempt to create a separate strand of children’s literature, tackling disability issues.

-In The Picture was initially funded for three years by The Big Lottery Fund and was managed by Scope as part of its Time to Get Equal Campaign which is working to change the way disabled people are perceived and treated.
+In The Picture is part of Scope’s Time to Get Equal campaign, which is working to change the way disabled people are perceived and treated.

 Back to Top top